 This allows demonstrating, for example, that the frequent pictorial representation of certain motifs in spatial proximity generates specific messages.
 The collages also enable to include stylistic features like the point of view, angles and technical factors such as focal lengths that have a significant influence on the meaning of the visual messages mentioned.
 Compared to conventional graphics such as bar charts, these are significant advantages.

-In the left part of Figure 3, you can see some pages from one of the photo books investigated (Claasen 1947).
+In the upper part of Figure 3, you can see some pages from one of the photo books investigated (Claasen 1947).
 The images are segmented and tagged with subcodes in the programme MaxQDA.
-In the centre of Figure 3, you see a bar chart, created from the motif frequency data.
+Bottom left, you see a bar chart, created from the motif frequency data.
 On the right side, you see a summarising collage that has also been created based on the analysis data.
 Unlike the graph, the collage not only shows frequency values, it also takes into account in which context and how prominently the motifs were presented and additionally shows their spatial position in the cityscape.

 The summarising collages I presented have decisive advantages and possible uses, especially for city-image related research.
 They summarise the corpus of research results from which they are generated, while preserving frequently registered image-specific characteristics like content-related and stylistic features.
 They serve the scientific interest by facilitating access to the represented content and, corresponding to the nature of images, allowing the viewer to recognise contexts of meaning at a glance.
 Adapted to visual conventions, the design of the collages supports the access to the knowledge imparted.
 This method enables to compare and communicate investigation results while avoiding a misinterpretation of content by linking back directly to the source material.
 In summary, the creation of these summarising collages itself is an image-generating process that serves to gain knowledge about the interpretations offered by photo books.